wiyco/remix-template/README.md

 > [!NOTE]
 >
-> In the future, we want to migrate the Linter and Formatter from ESLint and Prettier configurations to [Biome](https://biomejs.dev).
-However, we need to check compatibility by comparing the configuration options.
+> In the future, I want to migrate the Linter and Formatter from ESLint and Prettier configurations to [Biome](https://biomejs.dev).
+However, I need to check compatibility by comparing the configuration options.

 #### Start Development Server